python/cpython/Doc/library/exceptions.rst

 is already being handled, the new exception's :attr:`__context__` attribute is automatically set to the handled exception.
 An exception may be handled when an :keyword:`except` or :keyword:`finally` clause, or a :keyword:`with` statement, is used.
-If the new exception is not handled, the traceback that is eventually displayed may include the context exception(s) as well as the final exception.

 This implicit exception context can be supplemented with an explicit cause by using :keyword:`!from` with